 How might experiencing poor mental health impact on your work?

-For example, you may find it difficult to make decisions, struggle to prioritise work tasks, difficulty with concentration, drowsiness, confusion, headaches.
-Are there any early warning signs that might be noticed by others when you are starting to experience poor mental health?
+For example, you may find it difficult to make decisions, struggle to prioritise work tasks, difficulty with concentration, drowsiness.
+Are there any early warning signs that might be noticed by your manager or colleagues when you are starting to experience poor mental health? to prioritise work tasks, difficulty with concentration, drowsiness, confusion, headaches.